 And the same can be viewed with FusionReactor, which tracks memory spaces via the Resources menu on the left, then "Memory spaces", and then you can select a desired memory space in the top right corner of that graph, as shown here.
 FR also tracks such memory space usage in its logs (written every 5 seconds and kept for 30 days), viewable in the Metrics>Archive Metrics page, and the "Memory section of logs it shows.
 (To be clear, this also allows you to look at values BEFORE a restart.)

 Finally, of course, various jvm tools (command line or gui's, or GC logging) can show JVM memory spaces, including the metaspace.

 Indeed, if you were to watch the metaspace and see it rising substantially and over time, you would want to really address WHY it is rising (rather than merely "limit" it)--as well as understanding then why and when it is that SOME but not other pages experience the error.
+I will say that classically, unexpected metaspace growth in the metaspace (as well as formerly in the permgen space) has been due to excessive class-loading, which can have any of many explanations.
 But that's getting well beyond the scope of this post, of how to readily solve the maxmetaspace problem itself.
 Perhaps I'll do another on that broader, background topic.

 In the meantime, I do hope that my suggestion at the top (for YOU to remove the offending argument if you get these errors) will help many folks, and I do realize that this post may lead to debate and questions, so fire away.